Harisanthosh/Agritech4.0/README.md

 3. Numpy
 4. Pandas

+## Usecase 1: Marketplace app

+For setting and running the marketplace app, visit the frontend folder and follow the instructions

 ## Usecase 2: Price Prediction
 1. First scrape crop prices data from agmarknet.gov.in using python web scraping website beautiful soup.
 ```